SageDAO/MemeX-Solidity/README.md

 MemeX is currently based on five contracts:

-* MemeX Token: ERC-20 compatible Token (only used during tests to have control over the supply);
 * MemeX NFT: ERC-1155 compatible Non Fungible Tokens;
 * Lottery: Manages all the lottery logic.
 Allows users to buy tickets and lets users claim their prizes.
 * Rewards: manages the MemeX rewards process.
 Awards users holding MEME or providing liquidity with PINAs, which on this iteration are points needed to enter lottery games.
 A future iteration will evolve PINA into an ERC-20 token.
 As we're not requesting users to stake their funds, there is an external job to monitor users balances and update the rewards contract accordingly;